sergiocortessat/Rails_Active_record/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 ## Prequisites